mlrun/mlrun/docs/monitoring/model-monitoring.md

 ### Invoke the model again

 Monitoring uses datasets defined by the parameter `base_period`.
 Invoking the model a second time ensures that the data set includes the full monitoring window.
-From this point on, the controller checks the Parquet DB every 10 minutes (or non-default
-`base_period`) and streams any new data to the app.
+From this point on, the applications are triggered by the controller. the controller checks the Parquet DB every 10 minutes (or non-default `base_period`) and streams any new data to the app.

 ```python
 model_name = "RandomForestClassifier"
 serving_1 = project.get_function("serving")